 Multiple public safety agencies collaborate for Vice Presidential debate at the U

 Editor’s note: In October 2019, the Commission on Presidential Debates selected the University of Utah to host the only 2020 […]Read More

 LET YOUR VOICE BE HEARD

-We are committed to continuous improvement and to creating safety functions that meet the needs of the U community.
-Please share your thoughts with us.
-The safeu.utah.edu email inbox is monitored by the Office of the Chief Safety Officer, which oversees and coordinates all campus safety initiatives, as well as supervises University Police, Community Services, Emergency Management, Campus Security, and U Health Security.
+We are committed to continuous improvement and to creating a safe environment that meets the needs of the U community.
+Please share your feedback with us.
+This information is received by the Office of the Chief Safety Officer, which serves as the central administrative unit for all public safety functions, including University Police, Community Services, Emergency Services, Campus Security, and U Health Security.